wincent/masochist/content/wiki/Cocoa bindings notes.md

 Alternative solution from Jim Correia:

+> "So one potential solution here is to allocate a dictionary, use that as the context for your class, and also use it as a dispatch table.
+>
-> "So one potential solution here is to allocate a dictionary, use that as the context for your class, and also use it as a dispatch table.&lt;br /&gt; &lt;br /&gt; Since the dictionary is dynamically allocated using it as the void \* context will guarantee uniqueness in the same way as Chris' "ugly" solution in so far as all addresses within the address space are unique."
+> Since the dictionary is dynamically allocated using it as the void \* context will guarantee uniqueness in the same way as Chris' "ugly" solution in so far as all addresses within the address space are unique."

 <http://www.cocoabuilder.com/archive/message/cocoa/2006/7/18/167808>